Print

 Renting accommodation in San Francisco

-Newcomers to San Fran should act fast once they find a suitable apartment.
-Since the rental market in the city is so competitive, apartments are often snapped up shortly after being advertised.
+When you find a property you like in San Francisco, act fast.
+The rental market in the city is competitive, and accommodation is often snapped up shortly after being advertised.

 Areas and suburbs in San Francisco